robertmand/FAIR-DaSH/_episodes/ep3.md

 >
 {: .solution}
 #### Data provenance
+The phrase "data provenance" denotes a record that explains how and why a piece of data (in a database, document, or repository) are produced.
+Metadata is considered one of these records.
+To align with FAIR guideline and maintain good practice of data provenance.

 - (R1) (Meta)data are richly described with a plurality of accurate and relevant Attributes.